RILAB/rilab.github.io/markdown/research.md

 ![](images/domestication.jpg)

 ### Maize Domestication and Adaptation

+Maize was domesticated 9,000 years ago in southwest Mexico from its wild ancestor teosinte.
+After domestication, maize spread rapidly, adapting to a number of different environments across the Americas and much of the rest of the world.
+THe lab is interested in better understanding the genetics of maize domestication and its subsequent adaptation to new environments.
+Ongoing projects in the lab include parallel adaptation of maize to high-altitude environments in Mexico and South America, and a reassessment of the demography of maize domestication.

 * Wills DM, Whipple C, **Takuno S**, Kursela LE, Shannon LM, **Ross-Ibarra J**, Doebley JF (2013) [From many, one: genetic control of prolificacy during maize domestication](http://www.plosgenetics.org/article/info%3Adoi%2F10.1371%2Fjournal.pgen.1003604). *PLoS Genetics* 9(6): e1003604.